Before completing your application, we ask that you first review information about each of our programs.

 Applications must be submitted online at https://app.applyyourself.com?id=up-as.
 Note that the online application system is disabled after the December 1 deadline.
 The application form serves as an application for both admission and financial aid (fellowships, teaching assistantships, or research assistantships) in the Department of Psychology.
 You do not need to apply separately for financial aid.

 You can apply to more than one program if you feel they meet your interests.
 Your chances of admission are not increased by applying to multiple programs.
 You should also indicate one or more faculty with whom you would most like to work.
 Faculty profiles provide details about individual faculty members' research (under People on this website).
-The Faculty Research link on the menu to your right provides additional information about research areas represented in the department.
+The Core Programs of Study link on the menu to your right provides additional information about research areas represented in the department.

 2. Application Fee